UK Top 3%

 It has been another outstanding year for students at Cheadle Hulme High School.

-The 2017 GCSE results saw 83% of students achieving standard passes in English and Mathematics, with an impressive 68% attaining the new gold standard of a grade 5+ in both English and Mathematics.
-This puts the school at the top of the tables in Stockport.
-A stellar 40% of exam entries graded at an A*/A/9/8/7.
+• 83% achieving grades 9-4 in English and maths and 67% achieving the gold standard of a grade 5+ in English and maths.
+This keeps the school at the top of the tables in Stockport.

 Particular congratulations go to the:

 • Six students who achieved six or more grade 9s